3DCdsc/Cloud_2021/README.md

 ## Lesson Materials

 1. How to use the Linux terminal and basic commands
-2. Google Compute Engine and how to host Python web apps on GCE
+2. Setting up and connecting to Google Compute Engine
-3. Google App Engine and auto deploying from Github
+3. Configuring gunicorn and nginx to deploy your web app.

 [By the end of the workshop, we hope that you will be able to lose all your savings to a massive GCP bill that you have no way of paying.](https://www.theregister.com/2020/12/10/google_cloud_over_run/) <sup>jk, [not really](https://news.ycombinator.com/item?id=19610658) <sup><sup>don't worry i won't let it happen :)</sup></sup></sup>